 - sedentary, little to no exercise, X by .4

 - active, regularly work out, X by .6

 The answer is the number of grams of protein you need each day.

 Once you figure out how much protein you should be getting, don’t increase your intake all at once.
 If your body isn’t used to processing a lot of protein, suddenly flooding your system with it can be hard on your kidneys.
 Instead, gradually increase your protein by about 5 grams at a time once or twice a week until you’re at the level you should be.

 There are over 20 amino acids, and each one plays a part in nutrition.
-Some are specifically tied to metabolism and other functions that affect weight.
+Some are specifically tied to functions that affect weight including metabolism.
 The branch-chained amino acids (BCAAs), for example, typically show up in weight loss supplements because they not only support energy levels, but the specific BCAA leucine has numerous effects on the metabolism, including increasing calorie burn, telling your body to burn fat while keeping muscle, and helping curb your appetite.
 One study published in the Nutrition Journal even found that supplementing with leucine resulted in a higher loss of body fat than dieting alone.